aalu1418/FS2_Final_Project/README.md

 ---

 ### Project Description & Specifications
-A simple chat application that incorporates the Firebase Realtime Database for messaging & user conversations and Metamask for sending ether in the chat.
+A simple chat application that incorporates the Firebase Realtime Database for messaging & user conversations, Metamask for sending ether in the chat, and ExpressJS for the routing.
 Additionally, the application uses Firebase storage, authentication, and hosting for purposes from user management to profile image storage.

 Must contain the following Client-side functionality:
 - Entry page with intuitive navigation